-As the weather warms up, you’ll find that France’s parks and gardens are at their best, with glorious colors and sweet-smelling flowers and shrubs showing off.
+As the weather warms up, you’ll find that France’s parks and gardens are at their best, with vibrant colors and sweet-smelling flowers and shrubs.
 All the museums and attractions, both big and small, are open.
-Many begin their extended summertime hours, with special outdoor events on offer.
+Check ahead, as many begin their extended summertime hours, with special outdoor events on offer.

 June is the start of the high festival season, when France starts to celebrate everything, from food to music and from street theater to arts and crafts.
 Virtually every large city and town puts on a show.
 And the summer jazz festival season gets going.

 Shopping gets even better during the summer sales season.
 It's on from mid-June to the first week of August.
 Check out the shops with "Soldes" signs in the windows.

 One of the best perks of June: It’s time to sit at a sidewalk cafe or on a terrace watching the world go by, day and night.
 This is an iconic French experience and one not to miss.

 Besides the terrific weather, blooming flowers, and the multitude of attractions France offers no matter the season, June 2019 holds some special attractions: